-36. Transportation Policy
+38. Transportation

-Congress should
+Policymakers should

-- close the U.S. Department of Transportation;

-- eliminate the federal gasoline tax;

-- end all federal transportation subsidies;
+- end all federal transportation subsidies,

-- entrust states and municipalities with maintaining infrastructure such as highways, roads, bridges, and subways;

-- repeal the Urban Mass Transit Act of 1964;

-- repeal the Railway Labor Act of 1926 and the Railroad Retirement Act of 1934;
+- repeal the Railway Labor Act of 1926 and the Railroad Retirement Act of 1934,

-- privatize Amtrak;
+- privatize Amtrak,

-- privatize the air traffic control system;
+- privatize the air traffic control system,

-- eliminate all federal regulations that prevent airports from being privately owned or operated;
+- eliminate all federal regulations that prevent airports from being privately owned or operated,

-- repeal laws that prevent foreign airlines from flying domestic routes in the United States; and
+- repeal laws that prevent foreign airlines from flying domestic routes in the United States, and

 - repeal the Jones Act.